 In response to the global pandemic, and in partnership with the United Nations in South Africa, research communication specialists Jive Media Africa have produced a series of posters to grab attention and engage a broad range of public audiences.
 Download, print or share them now – in any one of 16 languages.

 Click on the links below to access the UN posters in PDF format.
 Print files are available on request – send us an email on the contact form.

 Mask wearing is the new norm.
 Want to know how to keep our mask clean and stay safe?
 Click to view, save and share the resource below:

 How do you wash your hands when there’s no water?
 We developed this resource together with Conversation South Africa.

 The COVID-19 pandemic is having devastating global impacts – but it’s important to remember that the spread of the Corona Virus is directly linked to the actions and behaviours of individuals.

 Encouraging individuals to change their behaviours is a challenging communications task.
 Information alone is not enough.
 People must want to change and they must believe they are capable of that change.
 And first they must engage with the communication medium.

-You can download them for printing below, or simply save them and share them on your social media channels.
-The posters are published with a Creative Commons license so you are free to copy, print and share them (provided no modifications are made).
-If you are able to offer translation to a language we don’t yet have covered – please email us on the contact form.
+You can download them for printing here, or simply save them and share them on your social media channels.
+The posters are published with a Creative Commons licenses so you are free to copy, print and share them (non-comercially and provided no changes are made).

 Hay’khona is a South African expression signalling strong negative sentiment.
 We’re saying “No, not here!” to COVID-19.